UZBEKISTAN: Obstacles, pressure, bribe demands obstruct legal status applications

 Mahalla committees (the lowest element of district administration) are a key element in the regime's attempts to stop people exercising freedom of religion and belief without state permission (http://www.forum18.org/archive.php?article_id=2314).
 Among their unwritten functions they can be used to orchestrate hostility against religious communities the authorities dislike (http://www.forum18.org/archive.php?article_id=2515).

-Officials claimed in a meeting in Samarkand with registered religious communities on 20 September (see below) that a visiting American delegation "misunderstood" the role of mahalla committees.
-Dilshod Mamadkulov, the Deputy Hokim (Head) of Samarkand Regional Administration, claimed that "if the mahalla committee does not endorse a religious organisation, it is the opinion of the local population."
+Officials claimed in a meeting in Samarkand with registered religious communities on 20 September that a visiting American delegation "misunderstood" the role of mahalla committees.
+At the same meeting communities were coerced into signing a "petition" against unregisterd communities (see below).
+Dilshod Mamadkulov, the Deputy Hokim (Head) of Samarkand Regional Administration, claimed to the meeting that "if the mahalla committee does not endorse a religious organisation, it is the opinion of the local population."

 On 30 September, Yury Davydov, the leader of Gulistan's Baptist Church, made an official request to the Land Registry Service, but this has not been answered.